abinit/abinit/doc/tutorial/eph4isotc.md

 In this lesson we prefer to focus on e-ph calculations and the associated convergence studies.
-For this reason, we rely on **pre-computed** DEN.nc, DDB and DFPT potentials in order to bypass both the GS and the DFPT part.
+For this reason, we rely on **pre-computed** DEN.nc, DDB and DFPT potentials to bypass both the GS and the DFPT part.
-The DEN.nc file will be used to perform NSCF computations on arbitrarily dense $\kk$-meshes while the DFPT POT.nc files will be merged with the *mrgdv* utility to produce the DVDB database required by the EPH code.
+The DEN.nc file will be used to perform NSCF computations on **arbitrarily dense** $\kk$-meshes while the DFPT POT.nc files will be merged with the *mrgdv* utility to produce the DVDB database required by the EPH code.

 Note that these files **are not shipped** with the official ABINIT tarball as they are relatively large.
 In order to run the examples of this tutorial, you need to download the files from [this github repository](https://github.com/abinit/MgB2_eph4isotc).
-If git is installed on your machine, one can easily fetch the entire repository with:
+If git is installed on your machine, you can easily fetch the entire repository with:

 ```sh
 git clone https://github.com/abinit/MgB2_eph4isotc.git